abferm/WSRCPayloadSoftwareInstaller/README.txt

 This package will install all the necessary packages to work on the Wichita State Rocket Club's scientific payload software.

+A 32-bit Debian VM for VirtualBox is available for download at http://braindispenser.com/rocketVM.zip

 To install:
 1	add the following lines to /etc/apt/sources.list deb http://braindispenser.com/htdocs/apt  sputnik main contrib non-free